apache/carbondata/docs/streaming-guide.md

 streaming finish | The segment already finished streaming ingestion, <br /> it will be handed off to a segment in the columnar format

 ## Change segment status
 Use below command to change the status of "streaming" segment to "streaming finish" segment.
+If the streaming application is running, this command will be blocked.
 ```sql
 ALTER TABLE streaming_table FINISH STREAMING
 ```